 Brevard County has rescheduled a Virtual Public Meeting (VPM) for the St. Johns Heritage Parkway Alternative Corridor Evaluation (ACE) Study.
 The meeting will now take place on Thursday, December 8, 2022.

-Brevard County is conducting a transportation planning study known as an Alternative Corridor Evaluation (ACE).
-The study is being conducted to evaluate new roadway corridors that could connect the existing segments of the St. Johns Heritage Parkway.
-The limits of the study are from Babcock Street to Malabar Road in Brevard County and the City of Palm Bay, a distance of approximately 14 miles.
-The project location map is provided and described in the Project Files below.
+The ACE Study is being conducted to evaluate the potential for a new roadway corridor that could connect the existing segments of the St. Johns Heritage Parkway between Babcock Street on the south to Malabar Road on the north, a distance of approximately 14 miles.

-If you have any questions regarding this study, please contact Brevard County’s Project Administrator, Jeanette Scott, at 321-617-7202 or at Jeanette.Scott@brevardfl.gov.
+If you would like more information, please contact Brevard County’s Project Administrator, Jeanette Scott, at 321-617-7202 or Jeanette.Scott@brevardfl.gov.